paulfioravanti/steno-dictionaries/README.md

 The dictionaries are primarily divided up into three main types:

-1. Briefs

-Containing non-phonetic words and phrases that sometimes may have non-traditional, weird, or just "makes sense to me, personally" outlines.
+1. **Briefs**: containing non-phonetic words and phrases that sometimes may have non-traditional, weird, or just "makes sense to me, personally" outlines.

-2. [Proper Nouns][]

-Containing nouns that identifies a single entity and is used to refer to that
-entity: names of people, companies, animal types etc.
+2. **[Proper Nouns][]**: containing nouns that identifies a single entity and is used to refer to that entity: names of people, companies, animal types etc.

-3. Words

-Any other word where the outline is meant to make intuitive sense (subjectively, of course) to be used in Plover: the outline is phonetic and/or the outline _generally_ follows Plover's rules.
+3. **Words**: containing any other word where the outline is meant to make "intuitive sense" (subjectively, of course) to be used in Plover — the outline is phonetic and/or the outline _generally_ follows Plover's rules.

-## Influences
+## Hat Tips :tophat:

 Inspiration for additions have been: